 How long should I hold a hip abductor stretch?

 Hold each hip abductor stretch for 30-60 seconds per side.
 Beginners should start with 30-second holds and build up to 60 seconds as tolerance improves.
 For meaningful flexibility gains, stretch at least 3-5 times per week.
-Research shows that consistent static stretching over 4 or more weeks produces the most significant improvements in range of motion.
+Consistent static stretching over 4 or more weeks produces the most reliable improvements in range of motion.

 Is the hip abductor stretch safe to do every day?